The uniform version of Yau-Tian-Donaldson conjecture for singular Fano varieties: Discussion of proofs

 \end{enumerate}

 As pointed out in \cite{BBJ18}, a large part of the above arguments in \cite{BBJ18} still applies to singular $\bQ$-Fano varieties.
 The difficulty in the singular case lies essentially in applying Demailly's regularization directly on singular varieties.
 This regularization result is in general not true when the ambient space is singular and Berman-Boucksom-Jonsson suggested to find a replacement of this regularization result for singular varieties.
 The other difficulty may lie in the study of non-Archimedean spaces over singular varieties.
+Our main contribution will be to circumvent these difficulties.